krishnapalS/Vector-Addition-in-CUDA/README.md

 # Vector Addition (CUDA)
-In this tutorial, we will look at a simple vector addition program, which is often used as the "Hello, World!" of GPU computing.
+We will look at a simple vector addition program.
 We will assume an understanding of basic CUDA concepts, such as kernel functions and thread blocks.
-If you are not already familiar with such concepts, there are links at the bottom of this page that will show you where to begin.

 Let's walk through the following CUDA C vector addition program: